lalabuy948/blog/content/about.md

 Why procrastinator?
 Im struggling with logically connecting things in chaos - entropy.
 Thats why I think Im procrastinating.

+If you find typo/mistake in my posts please write to me directly about it, I'm not a native speaker and would appreciate such a gesture from you.

 ### Projects / companies I contribute to